fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 Instead we have to go from row length to row length and find out how many indices we have to move forward to get to the next indicator.
-As such, to get to the lower right corner element (42), we would first have to read index 0, jump 4 spots forward to index 4, read the 4, jump 5 spots forward to index 9, and then jump forward 2 elements to get to what in a dense array would be inded [2, 1].
+As such, to get to the lower right corner element (42), we would first have to read index 0, jump 4 spots forward to index 4, read the 4, jump 5 spots forward to index 9, and then jump forward 2 elements to get to what in a dense array would be index [2, 1].

 This sort of makes me miss the auxiliary array.
-We can sum up the jumps to denote where each row starts, this would allow for compaction of the data while keeping us to just 2 jumps.
+We can sum up the jumps to denote where each row starts.
+This would allow for compaction of the data while keeping us to just 2 jumps.
 Note that we now keep track of the length of each row by taking the difference between the starting index of the row we are looking to find and the beginning of the next row.
 Which is also why I have inserted an extra starting index, which points to the end of the array.
 Otherwise, we can't get the length of the last row.